Mo-Co Alliance

 Total Number of Farms*

-* Data compiled from the 2012 Ag Census.
-Check out more stats in the Montgomery County Ag Census (and compare to 2007 stats).
+* Data compiled from the 2017 Ag Census.
+Check out more stats in the Montgomery County Ag Census.

 “Montgomery County’s agricultural reserve is an important environmental resource for future farm enterprises.
 A strong agricultural heritage provides a diverse business community and a strong economic base.
 Combining these strengths with the commitment for farmland preservation makes Montgomery County an attractive place to live and work.”